5 Practical Ways Teachers Can Encourage Digital Literacy in the Classroom

 Learning how to learn

-It’s probably no surprise that not all students learn and retain information in the same way or at the same speed.
-Promoting digital literacy through classroom technology is an opportunity for teachers to modify their instruction methods for the appropriate learning capabilities of their students.
-Technology allows students to work at their own pace, discover learning gaps, and easily contact teachers or classmates for assistance.
+It’s no surprise to even the newest teachers that not all students learn and retain information in the same way.
+Promoting digital literacy through technology in the classroom is an opportunity for teachers to modify their methods of instruction for the appropriate learning capabilities of their students.
+The use of technology allows students to work at their own pace, discover where their learning gaps may be, and easily reach out to teachers or classmates for assistance with specific problems.

-Digital literacy in the classroom is an important element to every student’s development and future prospects.
-But for educators, it also provides a plethora of opportunities to bring more creativity into their everyday coursework.
+Digital literacy in the classroom is an important element to every student’s development and future prospects — but for educators, it also provides a plethora of opportunities to bring more creativity into their everyday coursework.
 Integrating technology into the classroom will give your students real-world experience they can apply throughout their lives.
-It can also make education more engaging , particularly for learners who may not respond as favorably to traditional teaching methods.
+It can also make education more fun and engaging, particularly for learners who may not respond as favorably to traditional teaching methods.

 Here are five ways teachers can effectively bring technology into the classroom: